mmetc/crowdsec/pkg/setup/README.md

         - /var/log/messages
 ```

-The default output format is json, which is compatible with Yaml but less readable in an example.
+The default output format is JSON, which is compatible with YAML but less readable to humans.

  - `detected_service`: used to generate a name for the files written to `acquis.d`